Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Trigger: You take any damage.
-Cost: 2 + Damage MP (See Special)
+Cost: 2 + Damage MP
-Special: Increase the MP cost of this Ability by the amount of damage you would have taken and then negate that damage.
+Effect: Increase the MP cost of this Ability by the amount of damage you would have taken and then negate that damage.
 Description: You avoid physical damage in exchange for MP.
 This could be a mana shield, a piece of technology that drains batteries to negate shock, meditating to overcome the pain of a blow, or anything else that could conceivably represent mental effort to overcome damage.

 #### Pin Down